ceq2000/sandbox/README.md

+#Travel App

-# UCONN Bootcamp: Project 1 - Travel Application
+UCONN Bootcamp: Project 1 - Travel Application

- Team name - Let's Go!
+Team name: Let's Go!

- Team members -  Dave Levens, Liana Bette, Andrea Williams, Carlos Quinones
+Team members: Dave Levens, Liana Bette, Andrea Williams, Carlos Quinones

 ### Overall application’s concept:
 Let's Go! helps travelers plan a trip by providing current weather and news as well as a city map with useful data including local restaurants, bars, museums, and stores.

 ### The motivation for its development:
 Destination traveling is a passion of our team and the motivation was to create a website that packages our travel interests into one website instead of searching multiple travel sites.
 The goal was to have a user friendly interface on one page load usefull aggregate travel information for planning a trip to a city destination anywhere in the world.

 ### Our design process:
   *	Our design process consisted of meeting as a group.